Difference Between Savings and Current Account in India

 It’s also important to point out that the differences between a savings and a current account in India are the same as elsewhere in the world.
 That said, certain countries do use different terminology, such as in the United States where transactional accounts are referred to as checking accounts.

-Should I Open a Savings Account or a Current Account?
+Should I Open a Savings Account or a Current Account in India?

 Whether you should open a savings account or a current account ultimately depends on your specific goals for the account.
 That said each bank has different requirements when opening both savings and current accounts, which may dictate the accounts that you can access.
 With this in mind, you should check with your bank and confirm you can access your preferred account type before applying.